electisec/research-site/content/mpc/oblivious-transfer.md

 In both cases, only one key matches, depending on the receiver's choice $c$ and the sender cannot tell which one.

-A full implementation can be found in ‣
+A full implementation can be found in [MPC for Newbies](https://github.com/teddav/mpc-for-newbies).

 ## OT extensions